redhat-eets/sno-tests/README.md

 ## DNS entries on the test machine

-In order for the script to control multple SNO clusters, the test machine where the script is running should be able to resolve the DNS names for the different SNO clusters, for example, here is a sample `/etc/hosts` extra entries on the test machine, in addition to the pre-existing entries,
+In order for the script to control multiple SNO clusters, the test machine where the script is running should be able to resolve the DNS names for the different SNO clusters.
+For example, here are sample `/etc/hosts` entries on the test machine, added in addition to the pre-existing entries,

 ```
 $ cat /etc/hosts